pvu11/doneList/README.md

 10 Aug: Finish the project architecture for AR KIT tutorial 11 Aug: Learn the difference between entity and anchor in UI Kit 12 Aug: Spring Cleaning
+13 Aug: Finish Aus visa not any coding today